Abdl02/banking-microservices/README.md

 - Uses **Apache Kafka** to handle banking-related events.
 - Triggers actions based on customer creation and account initialization.

+### 🔍 **Discovery Service (Eureka Server)**

+- Acts as a service registry to discover and register microservices dynamically.
+- Enables load balancing and resilience within the microservices architecture.

+### 🚪 **Gateway Service (Spring Cloud Gateway)**

+- Routes API requests to the appropriate microservices.
+- Provides a single entry point for all client requests.
+- Enhances security, logging, and monitoring.

 ### 🔐 **Security**